TranNhatTan14/Obsidian/Vocabulary/audible.md

 antonyms:
 homophones:
 anagrams:
-description:
+description: able to be heard
 prefix:
-root:
+root: aud - hear
-suffix:
-pronunciation:
-example:
-etymology:
+suffix: ible - able to be
 ---